 You can put whatever you want in the dropdown trigger.
 You can even leave it blank.
 For example, you can include an icon or another text block that says close.

-Change the mouse cursor of the dropdown trigger — It might feel unnatural to you for the dropdown hover to show the regular mouse cursor.
+It might feel unnatural to you for the dropdown hover to show the regular mouse cursor.
 You can always select your trigger div block and change the type of cursor that’s used.
 For links, usually, you’d want to select the pointer cursor.
 Or, you can choose any type of cursor really.

 Building the dropdown content wrapper